Migration Plan Workflow¶

 For each secret mapping in the plan, verify-plan checks:

-- The vault path exists
+- OpenBao path exists

 - The path has data (values populated, not empty)